rcgsheffield/urban_flows/defra_sos_kvp/README.md

 ### Spatial filtering

-The bounding box used for spatial filtering is defined using a GeoJSON file specified in `settings.BOUNDING_BOX`.
-This file should contain a GeoJSON polygon definition for a rectangle covering the region of interest.
+The bounding box used for spatial filtering is defined using a GeoJSON object specified in `settings.BOUNDING_BOX`.
+This should contain a GeoJSON polygon definition for a rectangle covering the region of interest.

 ## Issues